Transferring Visual Explainability of Self-Explaining Models to Prediction-Only Models without Additional Training: Related Work

+To improve the faithfulness and computational efficiency of explanations, various self-explaining models that are capable of performing both prediction and explanation have been proposed~\cite{ibrahim2023explainable,ji2025comprehensive}.
 As with our study, several studies have also addressed training self-explaining models to directly produce Shapley value-based explanations~\cite{wang2021shapley,alkhatib2025prediction}.
 These approaches guarantee that the explanations approximate Shapley values through the design of the objective function or network architecture, without requiring precomputed ground-truth Shapley value explanations.
 Similar approaches have been proposed in the research on amortized explainers~\cite{chuang2023efficient}, which learn the behavior of post-hoc explainers for a trained prediction model in advance and generate only explanations efficiently in the inference phase.
-Similar to ours, Covert et al. proposed a method that trains a ViT to output patch-level attributions based on Shapley values from patch tokens~\cite{covert2023learning}.
+Similar to ours, Covert et al. proposed a method that trains a Vision Transformer (ViT) to output patch-level attributions based on Shapley values from patch tokens~\cite{covert2023learning}.
 While this approach can efficiently train models to produce Shapley value explanations, it is difficult to generalize it to explanations other than Shapley values due to its specialization.

-\subsection{Visual Explainability Transfer}
+\paragraph{Visual Explainability Transfer}

 Some studies have proposed methods for transferring visual explainability to other domains.
 Transferrable Vision Explainer (TVE)~\cite{wang2024tve} pretrains an encoder on a large-scale dataset like ImageNet to output meta-attribute vectors from images.
 In the inference phase, it uses a combination of this encoder and a pretrained classification head for the target task to output patch contributions.
 Although TVE is an amortized explainer and thus addresses a different problem than our method for self-explaining models, its objective of transferring pretrained explainability is consistent with the spirit of this study.
 Li et al.~\cite{li2024surprising} demonstrated that transferring attention patterns from teacher to student models in ViT enables the student to achieve performance comparable to that of the teacher.
 Since attention patterns are often interpreted as explanations for model predictions, this method can be regarded as a form of explainability transfer.
 However, their results showed that such transfer is ineffective when the student and teacher models are trained on different domains.